Col du Parpaillon

-The Col du Parpaillon is a pass in the Cottian Alps of southern France in the Parpaillon massif.
-It connects La Condamine-Châtelard, the Ubaye Valley in Alpes-de-Haute-Provence department with Crévoux, Embrun in Hautes-Alpes.
+The Col du Parpaillon is a pass in the Cottian Alps of southern France in the Parpaillon massif that can not be passed anymore with vehicles as the tunnel was blocked by a landslide on 12 July 2024.

+The gravel road connects La Condamine-Châtelard, the Ubaye Valley in Alpes-de-Haute-Provence department with Crévoux, Embrun in Hautes-Alpes.
 The crest of the pass rises to 2780 m.